ecies/js/README.md

 ### Node.js Compatibility

-We'll still be compatible with Node.js 10 for a while, albeit its official security support [ended on Apr 30 2021](https://endoflife.date/nodejs).
+You may still build with Node.js 10 for a while, albeit its official security support [ended on Apr 30 2021](https://endoflife.date/nodejs).
 Please note that it is strongly **not recommended** to run on an outdated runtime.

 ## Quick Start